Indian Literature

 Publication year 1979Genre Novel, FictionThemes Values/Ideas: Truth & LiesTags Indian Literature, Asian Literature, History: World, Historical Fiction, Classic Fiction

-A Bend in The River, the 1974 novel by Nobel Prize winner VS Naipaul, takes place in an unnamed postcolonial African town.
+A Bend in The River, the 1974 novel by Nobel Prize winner V. S. Naipaul (A House for Mr. Biswas, In a Free State, The Enigma of Arrival), takes place in an unnamed postcolonial African town.
 The main character, Salim, narrates the story, which begins when he moves away from his family to the interior of the country to run a town shop.
-Salim is of Muslim Indian descent, but his family has lived in coastal Africa for many generations.
-He is neither fully Muslim Indian nor fully African.
-Salim...
+Salim is of Muslim Indian descent, but his family has lived in...
 Read A Bend In The River Summary

 Publication year 2020Genre Novel, FictionThemes Society: Class, Identity: GenderTags Modern Classic Fiction, Indian Literature, LGBTQ